BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Fearless
 - Mighty Blow

-**ACTIVE/PASSIVE RULES**
+- **Chief of Lamedon** `PASSIVE`

-- **Chief of Lamedon** `PASSIVE` - Friendly Lamedon models within 3" of Angbor automatically pass any Courage Tests they are required to make.
+Friendly Lamedon models within 3" of Angbor automatically pass any Courage Tests they are required to make.

 </div>